appcues/ueberauth_okta/README.md

 ```

 Add the strategy to your applications:

 ```elixir
 def application do
   [extra_applications: [:ueberauth_okta]]
 end
 ```

-Include the provider in your configuration for Ueberauth
+Include the provider in your configuration for Ueberauth:

 ```elixir
 config :ueberauth, Ueberauth,
   providers: [